znly/rules_go/go/toolchains.rst

 Declaration
 ^^^^^^^^^^^

 Toolchains are declared using the go_toolchain_ macro.
-This actually registers two Bazel toolchains, the main Go toolchain, and a special bootstrap toolchain.
-The bootstrap toolchain is needed because the full toolchain includes tools that are compiled on demand and written in go, so we need a special cut down version of the toolchain to build those tools.

 Toolchains are pre-declared for all the known combinations of host and target, and the names are a predictable